amodrojs/amodro-trace/README.md

 #### parse.traverse

 Walks the AST from the specified (root) node up to its leaves and calls the specified callback function with two arguments - the visited node and its parent node.
+Once the callback returns `false`, traversing stops.

 ```javascript
 require('amodro-trace/parse').traverse(rootNode, function (node, parent) {